 Regular visits to a dermatologist are important.
 People with XP must have their skin checked for signs of growths every three to six months.
 Because so many people with XP also develop eye problems, regular visits to an ophthalmologist are a good idea too.
 Neurological examinations may also be necessary.

 Living with XP can be an isolating and frustrating experience.
 Parents have little hope of providing their kids with a typical childhood.
 Normal schools and activities simply aren't an option.
 Yet through extraordinary efforts, parents can provide children with XP the education and social activities they need.

 While we have no cure for XP yet, doctors, scientists and support groups are determined to continue research into the condition to find ways to treat and defeat the disease.
 In the meantime, people with XP will have to continue to avoid sunlight and other forms of ultraviolet radiation.

-For more on XP and other skin conditions, take a look at the links on the next page.
+For more on XP and other skin conditions, take a look at the links below.

 Related HowStuffWorks Articles

 - Diwan, A. Hafeez.
 "Xeroderma Pigmentosum."
 Emedicine.
 Oct.
 7, 2008.
 (May 27, 2010) http://emedicine.medscape.com/article/1119902-overview